 Published Youtube below: Sep 2015

-We reject racism that stands in the way.
+We believe in a world where everyone belongs, and we reject all types and forms of racism that stands in the way.

-MAKE THAT STAND WITH US!
+MAKE THAT STAND WITH US

 ZERO TOLERANCE TO RACISM

-If you support our cause, appreciate our content and would like to contribute to the upkeep and running of the site so we may continue to educate and raise awareness of racism please click the donate button
+If you support our cause, this web platform and appreciate our content and would like to contribute to the upkeep and running of the website so we may continue to keep Black Lives Matter awareness alive that serves ad helps to educate, to eliminate finding ways to eradicate racism click the donate contribution button below.

-© Copyright including text, graphic images.
+© Copyright includes text, graphic images displayed on this web-platform may be copyrighted.
 All rights reserved.